hylim-tech-lover/tokenized-NFT-invoice/smart-contract/README.md

 4. Enter `yarn install` in terminal to install all required dependencies.
 5. Enter `npx hardhat compile` in terminal to generate the artifacts that will be stored in `artifacts` folder.
 The contents will then be used in [scripts](../scripts).
 6. Enter `npx hardhat run scripts/deploy.ts` in terminal to deploy smart contract to `Goerli` testnet.

+## `.env` file

+1. `NODE_API_URL` - Alchemy node url

+   - Register an account in [Alchemy](https://www.alchemy.com/) or login if you have existing account.
+   - Create project as [shown in the video - Create an Alchemy Key](https://docs.alchemy.com/docs/alchemy-quickstart-guide#1key-create-an-alchemy-key) but select `Goerli` under Network tab.
+   - Copy the url from `View Key` tab and paste to `NODE_API_URL` to `.env` file parameter. [eg: NODE_API_URL = "https://..."]

+2. `WALLET_PRIVATE_KEY` - Private key of wallet
+   - Follow [guide here](https://www.coindesk.com/learn/how-to-set-up-a-metamask-wallet/) to install Metamask on browser and create new wallet
+   - Follow [link here](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key) to retrieve private key from Metamask and paste to `WALLET_PRIVATE_KEY` to `.env` file parameter.